RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 ## Introduction

-The objective of this project was to retrain a TensorFlow model on images of traffic lights in their different light states (RED, GREEN, YELLOW & NOLIGHT).
-The trained model was then used in final "capstone project of Udacity SDC Nanodegree Program" as a frozen inference graph by IndiConcept team (Rajeev & Malik).
+The objective of this project was to retrain a TensorFlow model on images of traffic lights in their different light states (red, green, yellow & nolight).
+The trained model was then used in final " [capstone project] of Udacity SDC Nanodegree Program" as a frozen inference graph by IndiConcept team ( [Rajeev Sharma] & Malik ).

 IndiConcept team project can be found here: [Drive Safely Capstone Project][capstone project]